-During the fiscal year ended December 31, 2017, the organization earned a net income of \$14,218 in unrelated business income on which the organization is liable to pay \$2,217 to the IRS.
-The Organization was also liable to pay \$8,986 tax on its unrelated business income for prior year.
+During the fiscal year ended December 31, 2017, the organization earned a net income of \$14,218 in unrelated business income on which the organization was liable to pay \$2,217 to the IRS.
+During the fiscal year ended December 31, 2018 the Organization paid \$8,986 tax on its unrelated business income for prior years.

-NOTE 8: RELATED PARTY TRANSACTIONS
+NOTE 13: RELATED PARTY TRANSACTIONS

-The organization had following related party transactions during the fiscal year ended December 31, 2017.
+The organization had following related party transactions during the fiscal year ended December 31, 2018 and 2017.